winft/como/README.md

 * providing useful debug information,
 * building The Compositor Modules
 * and doing your first code submission to the project.

+# Contact
+Issue tickets can be created for feature requests, bug reports or general discussions.
+For direct communication join our [Matrix room](https://matrix.to/#/#como:matrix.org).